dask/dask/docs/source/array-creation.rst

    >>> arr.to_zarr(z)

 To retrieve those data, you would do ``da.read_zarr`` with exactly the same arguments.
-The chunking of the resultant dask.Array is defined by how the files were saved, unless otherwise specified.
+The chunking of the resultant Dask array is defined by how the files were saved, unless otherwise specified.

 Plugins
 =======

-We can run arbitrary user-defined functions on dask.arrays whenever they are constructed.
-This allows us to build a variety of custom behaviors that improve debugging, user warning, etc..
-You can register a list of functions to run on all dask.arrays to the global ``array_plugins=`` value:
+We can run arbitrary user-defined functions on Dask arrays whenever they are constructed.
+This allows us to build a variety of custom behaviors that improve debugging, user warning, etc.  You can register a list of functions to run on all Dask arrays to the global ``array_plugins=`` value:

 .. code-block:: python